Teheze/Teheze/README.md

 - 👋 Hi, I’m Szymon Leśniak
-- 👀 I’m interested in Frontend
+- 👀 I’m interested in
-- 🌱 I’m currently learning JavaScript basics
+- 🌱 I’m currently learning
-- 📫 How to reach me szymon.les@onet.pl
+- 📫 How to reach me

 <!---
 Teheze/Teheze is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.